SiliconLabs/wfx-fullMAC-tools/Tools/sl_wfx_common_cli/readme.md

 The SL WFX Common CLI is composed of three layers listed below from top to bottom:

 * **Module layer**: this layer is composed of software modules and each module regroups commands related to a feature.
-This allows to control with a fine granulartiy which modules to add to an application.
+This allows to control with a fine granularity which modules to add to an application.
 * **Shell Generic layer**: this layer provides generic shell functions, allowing the modules to register commands, interact with the input/output and wait for events with an abstraction of the OS and the target on which the application is running.
 * **Shell Specific layer**: this layer implements the functions required by the Shell Generic layer with the specificies related to the OS and the target on which the application is running.